cilium/cilium.io/src/posts/2020-10-28-ebpf-summit-day-1/index.md

   - Conference
   - Summit
 ogImage: ogimage.png
-ogSummary: `
-The first day of the eBPF Summit is a wrap and it certainly was an amazing day full of information about eBPF, the technology that is changing the shape of Linux networking, observability, and performance.
+ogSummary: "The first day of the eBPF Summit is a wrap and it certainly was an amazing day full of information about eBPF, the technology that is changing the shape of Linux networking, observability, and performance."
-`
 ---

 # eBPF Summit Day One